 'Sunbury' was first registered as a Kennel name in 1976.
 Long before then, Lynne Milne began her love affair with the German Shepherd.
 In fact it all started in 1955.
 This was the beginning of her long association with dogs and she has been actively showing, training and competing with her dogs ever since.

 Lynne is internationally recognized as a breeder of German Shepherd Dogs, with some of her breeding reaching Australia, Germany, Italy, South America, Swaziland, the UK, United States and many parts of South Africa.
 She has actively played a part in the introduction of breeding controls for registered German Shepherds in South Africa.
 These controls were introduced for the purpose of improving both the conformation and temperament of the breed.
-Working toward a GSD which is "Sound in mind and body", Lynne believes in combining the best of conformation and working lines.
+Working toward a German Shepherd that is "Sound in mind and body", Lynne believes in combining the best of conformation and working lines.
 She has imported several dogs from Germany who are specifically of sheep herding stock.

 People often ask what is the difference between an Alsatian and a German Shepherd Dog.
 The truth is, there is no difference.